ham2k/adif4/README.md

 ### The problem:

 * Users want to use "extended characters" in their logs, and exchange the with other applications, services and users.
 The standard does not allow it, but many applications do this in many incompatible ways.
-* ADIF is "text based", but does not specify the encoding to use in this "text", since this didn't matter for 7-bit ASCII.
+* ADIF is "text based", but does not specify the encoding to use in this "text", since this didn't matter for US-ASCII.
 * ADIF uses "data lengths" to determine the amount of the data in each field, but does not specify whether these should be counted in bytes or characters, since this didn't matter for US-ASCII.
-* [Developers have used both](survey-results/README.md) 8-bit encodings and UTF-8 in their applications, and while both are equivalent for 7-bit ASCII, once you add "extended characters", the two encodings are not equivalent, and applications can break not only by showing the wrong characters, but by truncating data, including extraneous data, or even dropping fields or entire records.
+* [Developers have used both](survey-results/README.md) 8-bit encodings and UTF-8 in their applications, and while both are equivalent for US-ASCII, once you add "extended characters", the two encodings are not equivalent, and applications can break not only by showing the wrong characters, but by truncating data, including extraneous data, or even dropping fields or entire records.
 * ***So, we have, at the very least, three different ways to interpret the standard, based on which encoding you pick: ASCII, ISO-8859-1 and UTF-8.*** And these are incompatible with each other if you want to consider including "extended characters" in the standard.

 ### The proposal: